 The Concept is simply to move from having expectations of our children….towards having aspirations for them.
 That is it.

 Just shifting our perspective from one to the other, switches the focus to where it belongs; with the child.
 Moving to aspiration means that we want the best for them.
-We want them to be self-reliant, inspired, creative and healthy but inside ourselves, we accept that it may not turn out that way.
-Our children may face challenges, suffering and difficulty in their lives and on a deep level as parents, we need to accept that as a possibility and realize that they are here to live out their own story.
+We want them to be self-reliant, inspired, creative, and healthy but inside ourselves, we accept that it may not turn out that way.
+Our children may face challenges, suffering and difficulty in their lives and on a deep level as parents, we need to accept that as a possibility and realize that they are here to live out their own stories.

-When we think. speak and direct from a place of expectation, we are attempting to engineer our children in order that they live out our story.
-In expectation, there is an agenda presented to the child and this is felt within them as invalidation, as disrespect and as an experience of the parent, in essence, becoming the child.
+When we think, speak, and direct from a place of expectation, we are attempting to engineer our children in order that they live out our story.
+In expectation, there is an agenda presented to the child and this is felt within them as invalidation, as disrespect, and as an experience of the parent, in essence, becoming the child.

 We expect them to be successful not just because we love them but also because we need to be validated as parents through their achievements.
 A child feels this as an energetic abandonment, even if we are supportive and apparently ‘focused’ on the child.

 This is the birthplace of unhealthy rebellion, of seeking identity through a separation that is beyond the natural desire to leave the nest.
 It is the root of self-sabotage.
 Where failure becomes the power, where identity is developed in a negative self-evaluation.
-This core issue is the environment in which the relationship between child and parent becomes conflictive, abusive or even violent.
+This core issue is the environment in which the relationship between child and parent becomes conflictive, abusive, or even violent.
 This is how we can potentially cripple our children for life.

 In aspiration, we can build trust and influence, the two essential ingredients needed to protect and inform our children.

-So the concept of aspiration allows for all the important dynamics of parenting; guidance, wisdom, support, nurturing but also sincerity, boundaries, and responsibilities.
-It creates clear roles, for authentic modeling and allows for appropriate, lifelong friendships to develop within a safe, creative and loving family space.
+So the concept of aspiration allows for all the important dynamics of parenting; guidance, wisdom, support, and nurturing but also sincerity, boundaries, and responsibilities.
+It creates clear roles, for authentic modeling and allows for appropriate, lifelong friendships to develop within a safe, creative, and loving family space.
 This has been my experience and I am filled with gratitude for the strong and solid bond that I have with my children.